 Consultation and referrals

-Gamma Knife is used most effectively in the treatment of small intracranial tumors including:
+Gamma Knife is used most effectively in the treatment of small intracranial tumors.

-The patient’s recovery depends on the size and type of abnormality, ranging from a few weeks to several years.
-Most abnormalities disappear gradually and others just stop growing.
-However, in some cases, the tumor or AVM might not respond to Gamma Knife therapy
+The patient’s recovery depends on the size, type, and and number of abnormalities treated, ranging from a few weeks to several years.
+Many abnormalities shrink or disappear gradually and others just stop growing.
+However, in some cases, the tumor or AVM might not respond to Gamma Knife therapy.